TheMadKow/DragonCon/README.md

 At this point in time, we don't have anything functional.
 As we make progress, we will update this section.

-## Trello Priorities
+## GitKarken Glo

-You can follow public [DragonCon Trello](https://trello.com/b/9Q1iSoSB/dragoncon) here.
+You can follow public [DragonCon Glo Board](https://app.gitkraken.com/glo/board/XXZE9QtDJAAPHO8t) here.